tech-med/medlearnity.com/src/content/blog/things-to-do-before-your-usmle-test/index.md

 ## **Need Help with Your USMLE Test Course Materials?**

 Remember, proper preparation prevents poor performance.
 So make sure that you do all that you can to get the best score on your USMLE test.
 If you are struggling with your study plan, or certain topics pose a challenge for you, then get the help you need.
 Medlearnity has a team of [highly-qualified practicing physicians](https://www.medlearnity.com/our-tutors/) who aced their USMLE exams and are now available to help you excel.
 So whether you are about to complete [USMLE Step 1,](https://www.medlearnity.com/usmle-tutoring-step-1/) [USMLE Step 2](https://www.medlearnity.com/step-2ck-usmle/), or [USMLE Step 3](https://www.medlearnity.com/usmle-step-3/), let us help you prepare and get your best score.
-We invite you to sign up for your free 1-hour training session today and see the difference that our elite tutoring makes!
+We invite you to sign up for your free 1-hour training session today and see the difference that our elite tutoring makes